Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-sport-and-climate.html.markdown

 ### Laura

-It used to be scientists and philosophers that were the trusted voice, that people would listen to.
-Now it’s celebrities and sports people who are the trusted voice.
+It used to be scientists and philosophers that were the trusted voice – now it’s celebrities and sports people.

 This is something that Etienne and I have been engaging within, through [Champions for Earth](https://championsforearth.com/).
 We help athletes to find a way in which they feel confident to put themselves forward as ambassadors for the environment.